MohdSharik99/NETFLIX_MOVIES_AND_TV_SHOWS_CLUSTERING/README.md

 3 - implimenting UMAP and converting it to a dataframe.

-4 - implimenting Clustering models on transformed data say X and find out best no. of clusters. in this process we will be using a couple of clustering model- a) DBSCAN
+4 - implimenting Clustering models on transformed data say X and find out best no. of clusters. in this process we will be using a couple of clustering model-
+a) K means and validation using Silhouette score
 b) Hierarchical

-c) Spectral clustering

-d) K means and validation using Silhouette score

-Uniform Manifold Approximation and Projection for Dimension Reduction (UMAP) UMAP is a dimensionality reduction technique predicated upon manifold learning & ideas from topological data analysis.
-It provides a general framework for applying dimensionality reduction and is an incredibly powerful tool in any data scientist’s arsenal.
-In order to apply UMAP to mixed data we must create two separate manifolds one for each data type, as UMAP still needs to compute distances between points.
-These two manifolds are then combined either by computing the Union which preserves the categorical embedding more, or by calculating the intersection which will cause the embedding to more closely resemble the numerical manifold.
+d) DBSCAN

+Approach Taken :

 This project was divided into 7 sections where each section.